CBIIT/p2p-datasci/github_pages_howto.md

   * The latter lists the tags used to identify the types of posts, if applicable; you'll see what I mean by going to the [tags page](../tags)
   * These files also reside in the main directory, [https://github.com/CBIIT/p2p-datasci/tree/gh-pages](https://github.com/CBIIT/p2p-datasci/tree/gh-pages)
   * You should only rarely have to edit these files
+* (4) `_config.yml`
+  * This is the main website configuration file; go [through it](https://github.com/CBIIT/p2p-datasci/blob/gh-pages/_config.yml) to see how to use it, or see the [official template's instructions](https://github.com/daattali/beautiful-jekyll) for more information
-* (4) Other files in the file tree
+* (5) Other files in the file tree
-  * Aside from the above 12 files (as of 6/29/20), there are various other files used to define the template that the site uses
+  * Aside from the above 13 files (as of 6/29/20), there are various other files used to define the template that the site uses
   * You should almost never have to edit these; however, some occassions may arise, e.g., we had to edit [the footer](https://github.com/CBIIT/p2p-datasci/blob/gh-pages/_includes/footer.html) file in order to get the site footer set up correctly

 ### Full webpage and cover image listing